iemilov/caafs-platform/README.md

 * set file name device logs: **fileNameDeviceLogs**: enter filename ending for device logs (for example /logs.txt)
 * telemetry CSV: **fileTelemetryCSV**: enter filename for CSV telemetry data (for example telemetry.csv)
 * initial password: **initialAdminPassword**: enter an arbittary password for intial user (for example 46ag52c8z9)

+**Note**: Please be aware that the RulesEngine together with the StoreTelemetry service are running as continious CRON jobs within the application.
+In general The "Always on options" within the Application settings should be activated if you have continious running WebJobs like in this case.
+If you want to activate it, you should upgrade the App Service plan to Standrard.
+In the case of using the free plan as recommended in this description the WebJobs will go from time to time down after the application have been idle.

 Once you entered the final apllication setting you are ready to deploy your code.
 Before doing that, one additional step should be executed: